davestewart/davestewart-content/content/work/fgh/index.md

 However, two main problems existed; 1) Roxhill does not have an API 2) Factiva and Roxhill do not share common formats.
 To answer this, I built a Chrome extension to bridge communications between the application and Roxhill, and initial strategies to compare journalists by source and desk.

-Associates could click a button in the application to search for a journalist by targeting an open Roxhill Media tab, then send journalist information back to Lexicon (by way of a right click menu) to be stored in Lexicon's own database.
-The two-way communication also allowed any journalist to be searched, viewed, or updated from the application or Roxhill.
+Associates could click a button in either the News Search results or Journalists module to search for a journalist.
+The extension would then target an open Roxhill Media tab and execute Roxhill's standard search.
+The user could then send the found journalist information back to Lexicon to show or update a form, and update Lexicon's own database.

+The two-way communication also allowed any journalist to be searched, viewed, or updated at any time from either the application or Roxhill.

 #### Media Mentions